Rules concerning exams on courses

 If you fail to submit your exam within the specified time, it will be deemed invalid and thus not assessed.

-You are responsible for making sure that any attachments with answers are stapled to the exam or placed in the exam cover provided for this purpose.
+If the exam is written on paper you are responsible for making sure that any attachments with answers are stapled to the exam or placed in the exam cover provided for this purpose.
 All attachments must include your name, personal identity number and the page number.

 If you violate any of the exam rules above, you will be considered to have disrupted the exam and you may be ordered to leave the exam hall, and be reported to the vice-chancellor.
 This may lead to disciplinary measures – see below under “Cheating”.